Unboxed-Software/solana-course/content/solana-pay.md

 ### 1. Starter

-To get started, download the starter code on the `starter` branch of this [repository](https://github.com/ZYJLiu/anchor-solana-pay-demo).
+To get started, download the starter code on the `master` branch of this [repository](https://github.com/Unboxed-Software/solana-pay/).
 The starter code includes a scavenger hunt program and the Nextjs frontend that we’ll be using.
 All the boilerplate code is included in the starter code.
 For this demo we’ll just be completing the API for the Solana Pay transaction request.

 The scavenger hunt program has two instructions: `initialize` and `check_in`.
 The `initialize` instruction is used to set up the user's state, while the `check_in` instruction is used to record a check-in at a location in the scavenger hunt.
 The `EVENT_ORGANIZER` is a public key that is hardcoded as a constant and is required as an additional signer for the `check-in` instruction.
 The keypair for this account can be found in the `.env.example` file in the frontend for demonstration purposes.